OgeNI/BVC_Face_Images/README.md

 A formal request is required to use the BVC-face data.
 In other words, a researcher requesting for the dataset is required to fill a formal agreement and return to us via his/her institutional email.

-Request to use the face database can be sent to the following emails:
+Request to use the face database can be sent to any of the following emails:

+oge.n.iloanusi@nd.edu

+Ogechukwu.iloanusi@unn.edu.ng

-Email(s): Ogechukwu.iloanusi@unn.edu.ng or oge@biometricsvision.com
+oge@biometricsvision.com

 <hr>